 Almost 45 years after its debut, that slogan for the United Negro College Fund remains one of the most recognized in American advertising.
 With its motto, "The Early Years Matter," Ready At Five is focused on a similar, enduring message, but rather on the 'front end' of a child's developing mind.
 In the first years of life, more than 1 million neural connections form in the brain every second, building the brain's architecture and providing the foundation for all future learning, behavior, and health.
 Barriers detrimental to that brain's educational achievement can start early, including those caused by poverty, caregiver mental illness, child maltreatment, and low maternal education.
 By the time that child reaches kindergarten, he is already behind his peers.
 Time and time again, the adverse effects of his gap only multiplies unless there are interventions.
 One proven, successful intervention is high-quality preschool.
 When we provide all children with equitable opportunities to attend high-quality preschool, we ameliorate some of the risks to their learning and development.
 Even economists illustrate that the early years matter, finding that there is a huge return on the public investment when children from low-income families attend high-quality early childhood programs.

 Less than half of 4-year-olds (43%) in Maryland who entered kindergarten last year, attended publicly-funded prekindergarten, and just over one-third attended full-day programs.
 Stop and think about that for a minute.
 Just 16% of Maryland’s 4-year-olds – the majority of whom are from low-income families – were given the opportunity of a strong start needed for success in school and success in life.
-With such a massive inequity in prekindergarten access, is anyone surprised to see a 19-point achievement gap along income lines?
+With such a massive inequity in prekindergarten access, is anyone surprised 19-point achievement gap along income lines?
 The 2016-2017 Kindergarten Readiness Assessment revealed that 43% of Maryland children entered kindergarten with the foundational knowledge, skills, and behaviors needed to fully participate in the kindergarten curriculum.
 However, only a third of children from low-income households (as indicated by Free and Reduced Priced Meals, "FARMS") demonstrated readiness, compared to half of children from mid- to high-income households.
 In fifteen of the twenty-four counties, that gap is even larger.
 Across the state, the readiness gaps for English Learners and children with disabilities exceed these: 25% and 26% respectively.
 Kindergarten readiness gaps also occur by race and ethnicity.
 While 57% of White students demonstrated the skills and knowledge needed to be successful in school, only 37% of African Americans and 27% of Hispanics do.

 An Historic Opportunity, Right Now!